GuglielmoCerri/Advent-of-Code/README.md

 [![python](https://img.shields.io/badge/python-v3.10.8-green)](https://www.python.org/)

 # 🎄 Advent-of-Code 🎅

+## Introduction
+Advent of Code ([link](https://adventofcode.com/2022/about)) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.

-Solutions to AoC ([link](https://adventofcode.com/2022/about)) 2021 and 2022 problems in Python 3.10.
+This repository contains the solutions to AoC 2021 and 2022 problems in Python 3.10.

-In total I have currently 50 ⭐.
+In total I have currently 66 ⭐.
 I completed the AoC 2021.
 In this repo you will find the 2021 solutions inside a jupyter notebook and the ones for the 2022 in python script.

 ## Installation